 Author: Nicole | October 11th 2016

-Today is Face Your Fears Day, and what better way to celebrate than with strange and creepy skin care ingredients?
+Today is Face Your Fears Day, and what better way to celebrate than with strange and odd skin care ingredients?
 I’m talking snail mucin, donkey milk, bee venom, pig collagen, bird’s nest, snake venom, horse oil…oh my!
-These odd Asian skin care ingredients may sound super scary, but they’re harmless and honestly…wayyy worth trying.
+These weird Asian skin care ingredients may sound scary, but they’re harmless and honestly…wayyy worth trying.
 So face your fears already and test out one of these creepy ingredients!

 Snail Slime – Why is it used in skin care?!